Vasishteswarar Temple, Thittai

 Vasishteswarar Temple, located in the village of Thittai, is a Hindu temple dedicated to Lord Shiva.
-The temple is located 11 kilometers north from Thanjavur city in the South Indian state of Tamil Nadu.
-Constructed by the Chola empire, it dates back to 12th century AD.
+The temple is located 11 kilometers north of Thanjavur city in the South Indian state of Tamil Nadu.
+Constructed by the Chola empire, it dates back to the 12th century AD.

 Description

-Vasishteswarar temple is situated in the village Thittai near Thanjavur.
+Vasishteswarar temple is situated in the village of Thittai near Thanjavur.
 As the village is situated south of the Cauvery river, it is also called Thenkudi Thittai.

 The presiding deity in the temple is Lord Swayambootheswarar (Shiva) along with his consort, Goddess Ulaganayaki (Parvati).
 Saint Vasishtar is said to have worshipped the deity in this temple.
 Hence, the deity is known as Lord Vasishteswarar.

 This 1000-year-old temple is said to have been built by the Chola empire.
 The temple faces the east direction with a temple tank in front of it.
 Unlike many other temples, here the complete temple is built using stone.
 Not only for the main deities, but also all other sannidhi's are constructed using stones, right from floors, pillars, walls and roof.

 The temple is one of the shrines of the 275 Paadal Petra Sthalams.
 It was glorified in the early medieval Tevaram poems by Tamil Saivite Nayanars Tirugnanasambandar and Thirunavukkarasar.